Backlynk

 Scenario 3: You need to do a full backlink audit.
 Identifying toxic links, disavowing spam, and mapping your referring domain diversity requires seeing your complete profile.
 Free tools make this impossible.

 For building referring domain breadth efficiently before investing in paid analysis tools, directory submission gives you a systematic, measurable starting point.
-Backlynk submits to 1,900+ directories and provides full verification data so you can track exactly which referring domains are added — complementing the discovery work of free backlink checkers with structured execution.
+Backlynk tracks submissions across vetted directories and provides verification data so you can see which referring domains are added — complementing the discovery work of free backlink checkers with structured execution.

 For monitoring your link profile growth over time, the backlink analyzer tracks referring domain changes, lost links, and acquisition velocity without requiring a full Ahrefs or Semrush subscription for the monitoring use case.